Factor the reduced fractions' numerators and denominators down to their prime factors.

-The end fraction will have as the numerator the product of all the numerators' prime factors and as the denominator the product of the denominators' prime factors.
+The end fraction will have as a numerator the product of all the numerators' prime factors and as a denominator the product of all the denominators' prime factors.

-Reduce all the common prime factors that appear in the end fraction's both factorized nominator and denominator.
+Reduce all the common prime factors of the prime factorized nominator and denominator.

-Perform effectively the multiplying operations of the remaining prime factors above the fraction line, for the numerator, and under the line, for the denominator.
+Perform effectively the multiplication operations of the remaining prime factors above the fraction line, for the numerator, and under the line, for the denominator.

-The end fraction cannot be reduced anymore, since all common prime factors were reduced previously.
+The end fraction cannot be reduced anymore, since all the common prime factors were already reduced.

-If the case, if the fraction numerator is higher than the denominator (improper fraction), the end fraction could be written as a mixed fraction, consisting of an integer and a proper fraction.
+Whenever the case, if the fraction is an improper one, in other words if the absolute value of the fraction's numerator is larger than the absolute value of the fraction's denominator (also called a top-heavy fraction), the end fraction could be written as a mixed number (also called a mixed fraction), consisting of an integer and a proper fraction.

-Divide both the numerator and denominator of each fracton by the number containing only their common factors, at lowest powers - this is the greatest common factor GCF (greatest common divisor GCD) of each fraction's numerator and denominator
+Divide both the numerator and denominator of each fracton by their greatest common factor GCF (greatest common divisor GCD).